rajatgirotra/study/machine_learning/2_README.txt

 2) Then we feed our data to the classifier (ie the function).
 3) The classifier then makes prediction based on the input data set.

+So a classifier is essentially made of two things:
+1) an empty box of rules.
+2) an algorithm to create rules based on patterns in the training data.